 How much are Cox Cable modem rental fees?

-Currently it cost $9.99 a month to rent a modem meaning in just one year you pay them an extra $120 in fees that you can be avoiding.
-I’ve had them for at least 12 years meaning that’s a savings over over $1,200!
-Trust me, stop renting, buy your own device.
+Currently it cost $9.99 a month to rent a modem meaning in just one year you pay them an extra $120 in rental fees that you can be avoiding.
+I’ve had them for at least 12 years, meaning that’s a savings over over $1,200!
+Trust me, stop renting, buy your own replacement device.

 How do I know if I need the regular modem or combo modem?

 We’ve been over this, but one more time.
-If you currently only have one piece of equipment that you are renting from Cox Cable, that means it is a “combo modem”(link above) aka COX gateway modem.
-It has the cable modem and wireless router bundled into one unit.
+If you currently only have one piece of equipment that you are renting from Cox Cable, that means it is a “combo modem”(link above), aka COX gateway modem.
+It has the cable modem and wireless router bundled into one piece of equipment.
 Some people prefer this because it is less wires.
 I did explain all of the pros and cons above.
 It is likely the best option for you.

 Any DOCSIS 3.0 Cable Internet Network.

 I myself have worked for Comcast and other large call centers in the past and it’s no surprise to me that the current top modem is still a Motorola Arris Surfboard.
 The Surfboard series was the one of the top tier broadband modems many years ago when I worked for them and it still is.
 Owning my own modem has saved me over a thousand dollars over the years by not having to pay a monthly fee for their sub par rental equipment.

 Oh, you need another reason to save money?
 With the ARRIS / Motorola Modem your internet service will usually improve.
 You’ll no longer experience random disconnects from old recycled overheating cable modems that have not only been rented to you, but likely many other people prior to you.
 There have even been stories of rental equipment coming with cockroaches in them!
 Get your own new device.

 Replacement Cable Modem Self Install